syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Comment Brush
+### Comment brush

-This `CommentBrush` property is used to determine the color of the rectangle at the top corner of the comment cell.
+The `CommentBrush` property is used to determine the color of the rectangle at the top corner of the comment cell.

 {% tabs %}
 {% highlight c# %}